vitale232/WMXDataReviewerTools/README.md

 git checkout -b master
 ```

+The ELRS Dev deployment uses a SQL Server SDE database for the Data Reviewer results.
+This means that all users will be writing their validations to the same geodatabase.

+Since Roads and Highways supports route shapes that are considered invalid by the [OGC](https://www.ogc.org/), these routes will trigger validations in Data Reviewer (e.g. Invalid Shape, Duplicate Vertices).
+As NYSDOT upgrades to 10.7.1, we should consider a mechanism to share DR exceptions across users of the SDE DR Workspace.
+As it's currently configured, DR checks for duplicates in the current session.
+If we were to extend the workflow to delete all validations that were marked as fixed or unaddressed by the user, leaving only the exceptions behind, we can reconfigure DR to search for duplicates across the full database.
+This workflow would mean that if user `SVC\jdoe` marked a route as an exception, which was then revalidated by user `SVC\jdoe2`, it would not be presented as an error to `SVC\jdoe2`.
+The Data Reviewer team has developed geoprocessing tools that can support this workflow, but they only work up to ArcGIS 10.6.
+Esri has committed to updating [these tools](https://community.esri.com/thread/153340), so we'll need to keep an eye out for the updated package and test this workflow once we're on Desktop 10.7.1.

 ## Temporary Production
 There was a partial migration of some select inventory elements to the NYSDOT production R&H environment to support applications deployed in some of NYSDOT's Divisions.
 These internal events are not actively maintained, but rather a stop-gap measure to ensure the other production systems can get the required data.